viktorchernev/DescribeDocumentation/documentation.markdown/reference/developer-reference/describe-parser/Ast/Major Branches.md

         Tag - The Tag Node representing the Tag object of the Item object.
         Links - The List representing the Link objects of the Item object.
         Decorators - The List representing the Decorator objects of the Item object.
-        HasTag - Wether the Item object has a Tag.
+        HasTag - Weather the Item object has a Tag.
-        HasLinks - Wether the Item object has Links.
+        HasLinks - Weather the Item object has Links.
-        HasDecorators - Wether the Item object has Decorators.
+        HasDecorators - Weather the Item object has Decorators.
         Leafs - Gets all the Leaf Nodes contained in this Item object.
         Children - Gets all the direct descendant nodes of this Item object.
         Position - Get the SourcePosition of this Item object.